 The bankruptcy process can be a hard and confusing one, but with a knowledgable Georgia bankruptcy attorney on your side, you can finally achieve the financial freedom you’ve been looking for.
 The automatic stay is a part of the bankruptcy process, but what does all of this mean for you and your finances?
 What is the automatic stay?

 The automatic stay immediately stops all creditor actions upon the filing of a bankruptcy case.
-There are numerous exceptions, though those exceptions are not applicable in most bankruptcy cases.
-After a period of time, Creditors are usually given the opportunity to seek relief from the automatic stay to continue their collection efforts.
+After a period of time, creditors are usually given the opportunity to seek relief from the automatic stay to continue their collection efforts.

 Put into practice, the automatic stay will stop a creditor’s activities immediately upon filing the bankruptcy case.
 To name just a few of the nine broadly construed protections, creditors are stopped from continuing lawsuits against the debtor, repossessing property, or creating liens on the debtors’ assets.

 Are there exceptions to the automatic stay?

 Like most things in the law, there are exceptions.
 In fact, there are a bunch of exceptions (way too many to get into here).
 Most of the exceptions, though, are quite narrow and have limited application to most bankruptcy cases.
 Some exceptions have broader application, such as when a debtor may file several bankruptcy cases in a short period of time the stay may never apply at all.